RunestoneInteractive/pythonds/_sources/Advanced/rsa.rst

 Before we turn all these equations into Python code, we need to talk about a couple of other details.
-First, how do we take a text message like ``'hello world'`` and turn it into a number?
+First, how do we take a text message like "hello world" and turn it into a number?
 The easiest way is to simply use the ASCII values associated with each character and concatenate all the numbers together.
-However, since the decimal versions of the numbers of the ASCII values vary in the number of digits needed to represent them we will use the hexadecimal numbers where we know very reliably that two hexadecimal digits represent a single byte or character.
+However, since the decimal versions of the numbers of the ASCII values vary in the number of digits needed to represent them, we will use the hexadecimal numbers where we know very reliably that two hexadecimal digits represent a single byte or character.